Bowling for Columbine: Charlton Heston interview

 For the final scene of the film, Moore visits Charlton Heston's home and asks to speak to him via the speakerbox in front of his gated home.
 Heston declines to speak to him at the time, but agrees to look at his schedule for the next day.
 Moore returns and first shows his NRA card, which Heston expresses pleasure at.
 They go inside the large property and sit down to discuss American firearm violence.
 Heston's response includes the suggestions that the United States has a "history of violence" and more "mixed ethnicity" than other countries.
 He also states that he does not believe that the United States is any more violent than other countries.
 Moore then asks Heston if he would like to apologize for leading NRA rallies in Flint, Michigan (Moore's hometown) after the shooting death of a six-year-old girl at Buell Elementary School and in Littleton after the Columbine shooting.
-Heston claims he did not know about girl's death or how soon the rally was after it.
+Heston claims he did not know about the girl's death or how soon the rally was after it.
 When Moore presses to know if he would have cancelled the rally, he declines to answer and walks out of the interview.
 Moore implores him not to leave and asks him to look at a picture of the girl.
 Heston turns around, but then turns back to continue his exit.
 Upon his exit, Moore leaves the picture outside the home.
 Moore was later criticized by some for his perceived "ambush" of the actor.
+Heston later announced he had been diagnosed with Alzheimer's disease.